Hannah-Smith-vg/recipeblog/_recipes/recipe1.md

 published: true
 tags: null
 ---
 A twist on a noodle dish of the same name, Singapore Fried Rice is a fast food classic often featured on Chinese takeaway menus in Britain.
-Spicy and full of fresh ingredients, it may have little to do with Singapore, but it makes tempting comfort food.
+Spicy and full of fresh ingredients, making tempting comfort food and one less reason to call the local Chinese takeaway

-Indeed, it would seem that Singapore fried rice is something of a misnomer; it has nothing to do with the city state.
-Still, things could be worse and far be it from me to go about changing the name of a delicious takeaway meal.
-It’ll sit beautifully beside [your chicken chow mein](http://frugalfeeding.com/2014/11/25/chicken-chow-mein/ "Chicken Chow Mein").